 Merge two entities if duplicates were created accidentally.

-When a document is processed, Receiptor AI reads the "Billed To" information on the document and compares it against your entity list, including any aliases you have defined.
+When a document is processed, Receiptor AI reads the "Billed To" information on the document and compares it against your entity list.
+The AI uses every field you've defined for each entity (entity name, aliases, address, email, phone, Tax ID) to find the best match.
+The more details you fill in, the more accurate the matching.
 If a match is found, the Billed To field in the document is automatically populated with the entity name.

 You can always edit the Billed To field manually in the document detail view if the AI's match needs correcting.